aguszorza/dataProtectionProject/README.md

 1. Run: `make`
 2. Run `./Programme`

+It is necessary to have GMP installed with support for c and c ++.

 ## Parameters

 The program allows a series of parameters.
 The flags to be used are listed below.